Code-Institute-Submissions/canarythirddraft/README.md

 # Canary - Milestone Project 1

 This is a website for my band, Canary.
 Since I have moved to Sweden and Canary were based in Australia, we are no longer playing together.
 However, I thought it would be fun to frame this milestone project in a more personal context.
-Even though we are not currently performing, the website is based in an ultinate universe where Canary are still an active band
+Since we are not currently performing, the website is based in an alternate universe where Canary are still an active band.

 ## Demo